 In his spare time, Steve enjoys outdoor activities, taking road trips (back roads, especially) and playing the piano.
 He and Jeanne are members of Christ the King Lutheran Church, Cary.

 Sandy Irving has been involved with the Council’s work for many years.
-She currently serves o as the Volunteer for Health Care and other federal issues.
+She currently serves as the Volunteer for Health Care, worker’s rights and other federal issues.
 Sandy is an activist grandmother of six, a Presbyterian, and a retired research associate from the Biostatistics Department of the UNC-Chapel Hill School of Public Health.
 She currently serves on the board of NC Peace Action.

 David LaMotte, Consultant for Peace

-David LaMotte is a graduate of James Madison University, where he became passionate about mediation and alternative conflict resolution in the late eighties and the University of Queensland in Brisbane, Australia, where he completed a masters in International Relations, Peace and Conflict Resolution.
+David LaMotte is a graduate of James Madison University, where he became passionate about mediation and alternative conflict resolution in the late eighties and the University of Queensland in Brisbane, Australia, where he completed a master’s degree in International Relations, Peace and Conflict Resolution.
 David is a member of the Swannanoa Valley Friends Meeting, but also has one foot in the Presbyterian Church (USA).
-You can reach David at: email@example.com.

 Collins Kilburn, Executive Director Emeritus